stackblitz/webcontainer-docs/docs/api.md

 Intialize the authentication for use in WebContainer.
 This method should be call as soon as possible as part of the loading of your page.
 For example at the top of a module that gets loaded as soon as the page load.
 This is important for multiple reasons:

  * If you do client side routing, and the OAuth flow is happening, then query parameters might be populated with values related to the OAuth flow.
-The `init` function remove them after they've been consumed.
+The `init` function removes them after they've been consumed.

  * If you do the authentication in <a href="#▸-startauthflow">popup</a> mode, you probably want the popup to be closed as soon as the authentication completed to provide a great experience for your users.